Dr. Mathew Koshy’s Profile

 He has been nominated to Anglican Communion of Environmental Net work (ACEN) steering Committee representing south Asia on 25th January 2016.

 Programmes initiated by him in CSI are Green Diocesan award, Green Parish Award, Green home award, Green Institution Award, Ecological conventions, Environmental Rally, Rain Water Harvesting projects, Environmental day celebrations, Ecological Sunday celebrations, Plastic free Church Campus, Eco- VBS training, massive Planting of trees, Eco- clubs in School, Eco bible study programmes, Publishing of Eco- literatures, Organic vegetable cultivation and Eco- church architecture.He has initiated the idea of Earth Bible Sermons, Green Parables, Green Miracles and the Green School programme in CSI.

 In order to propagate the Eco- theological Concerns he took leadership in organizing six National Conferences and five international Conferences, in addition to hundreds of programmes all over India.

 Environmental talks outside India

-He addressed environmental groups in Japan, Korea, Thailand , Spain, Germany and US.
+He addressed environmental groups in Japan, Korea, Thailand , Spain, Germany, France, Scotland, UN Environmental Assembly at Nairoby, England, South Africa and US.

 He retired as the Principal of Bishop Moore College, Mavelikara (Kerala, India) in 2011 and working as the Hon.
 Director of the Department of Ecological Concerns of Church of South India (CSI).